 The Epiphany of the Lord

-“And there in front of them was the star they had seen rising; it went forward and halted over the place where the child was.
-The sight of the star filled them with delight, and going into the house they saw the child with his mother Mary, and falling on their knees they did him homage.”
+They had longed for a presence in whose surrender was perfect peace and the end of longing.
+“They set out, and there in front of them was the star they had seen rising.
+The sight of the star filled them with delight, and going into the house they saw the child with his mother Mary, and falling to their knees they did him homage.”

 Having glimpsed the light, they returned home, bypassing Herod’s murderous intentions.
 They were content, knowing that the same Light would greet them at the end of life’s journey.

 May that Light bring joy to our hearts, uniting a divided world in the ways of justice and peace.

 This page is available to subscribers.
 Click here to sign in or get access.